srjustice/kubos/docs/services/comms-service.rst

 shared telemetry object needs to be wrapped in an Arc Mutex so it can then be passed into a service's subsystem that can be used in GraphQL queries.

-The comms service telemetry requires filling the following fields:
+The comms service telemetry object contains the following fields:

 **errors**
   Any errors that have occured while the comms service has been running.